CodeTuple-Solutions/medusa-custom-core/README.md

 # medusa-custom-core
-Customize Core MedusaJS and use in your project while development and testing (PoC)
+Customize Core MedusaJS Packages e.g AdminUI and use in your project while development and testing (PoC)